gopinathsjsu/team-project-four-horseman/ProjectDocument/WeeklyScrumBoard.md

 #### Krishna

 Q1.
 What tasks did I work on / complete?
-Q2.
+- Complete seatSelection functionality which updates seats of an airplane on booking and cancellation Q2.
 What am I planning to work on next?
+- Work on bookings APIs
 Q3.
 What tasks are blocked waiting on another team member?
+- N/A

 #### Siddharth